ENDURO ROUTE - SECTION ONE

 From the 28 km mark, the route follows a series of poorly maintained back roads in a northerly direction through the communal area to intersect with the Burma Valley tar road at the 60 km mark.
 The last 28 kms to the Hillside Golf Club in Mutare offer easy going along the main tar road.

-The Mutare SPCA has arranged for Blue Cross participants to camp at the Hillside Golf Club, where they can make use of the showers, toilets etc. A meal can be ordered, and the bar stocks will be more than equal to the combined thirsts of all but an army of riders.
+The Mutare SPCA has arranged for Blue Cross participants to camp at the Hillside Golf Club, where they can make use of the showers, toilets etc. A meal can be ordered, and, Covid permitting, the bar stocks will be more than equal to the combined thirsts of all but an army of riders.

 For those looking to spoil themselves, there are numerous other options for places to stay in Mutare, including a number of BnB’s and hotels.
 Contact us for more info, and see our OVERNIGHT STOPS page.